yozyyyqls/android-interview-questions/README.md

 		- Transfer the heavy work to the background thread.

 * **What is `Context`?
 How is it used?** - [Context In Android Application](https://amitshekhar.me/blog/context-in-android-application)
+	1. What is `Context`?
+		* `Context` is an interface to global information about an application environment.
+		* It is context of the current state of the application.
+		* It can be used to get information regarding the application and activity.
+		* It can be used to get access to resources, databases, and shared preferences, and etc.
+		* Both the `Application` and `Activity` classes extend the `Context` class.
+	2. How to use it?
+		- There're mainly two types of `Context`:
+			- **Application Context**: It is an application and we are present in the application.
+			- **Activity Context**: It is an activity and we are present in the activity.

 * **Tell all the Android application components.** - [Learn from here](https://developer.android.com/guide/components/fundamentals.html#Components)